What is L&I Travel Expense Reimbursement?

-When Do You Get Reimbursement for Travel?
+When Do You Get L&I Travel Reimbursement?

-How Do You Get Reimbursed?
+How Do You Get Workers’ Comp Travel Reimbursement?

 - Travel Reimbursement Request Form – Your request must be made within one year of the trip and must indicate the date, destination, and reason for travel.
 Reimbursement Request